-Vegetable-loaded Teriyaki Stir Fry made with a sweet & savory homemade teriyaki sauce.
-Includes optional tempeh protein addition, plus it’s super easy to personalize with your own favorite veggies!
-(Vegan, gluten-free, oil-free)
+Vegetable-loaded Asian-style Teriyaki Stir Fry made with a sweet & savory homemade teriyaki sauce.
+Includes optional tempeh protein addition, plus it’s super easy to personalize with your own favorite vegetables!

 How to Marinate Tempeh

-This recipe is super versatile with your own favorite veggies.
-Simply use about 8 cups diced/chopped fresh veggies in place of the ones listed in the recipe below.
-(Or closer to 9-10 cups if not including the tempeh.)
-Plus you can serve this stir fry as is, or paired with brown rice, quinoa, noodles, or even some Savory Baked Tofu.
-Cashews or peanuts are also a wonderful addition before serving (especially if you omit the tempeh!)
-Hope you enjoy as much as we do.
+This recipe is super versatile with your own favorite vegetables.
+Simply use about 8 cups diced/chopped fresh veggies in place of the ones listed in the recipe.
+(Or even closer to 9-10 cups if not including the tempeh.)

 - 2 cups fresh broccoli florets